FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 ```

 Let's say we have a class `IntentHandler` that comes from a library that we didn't create,
-and we include it as an implementation, now that class receives an `Intent` param
+and we include it as an implementation, now that class receives an `Intent` param.
 ```kotlin
 class IntentHandler(private val intent: Intent) {